|Article written by Thomas Aagaard,|

 Until the turn of the millennium, a “shift plan” was something you got when you acquired a payroll system.
 The purpose of a payroll system does not need a long explanation – it is the payment of correct salaries to the employees.
 In the “old days” salary payment was considered a difficult discipline.
 With today’s technology, it is no longer associated with great complexity but can be extensive in large organizations.
 On the other hand, the complexity of “shift planning” has increased dramatically.

 Over the past 10 years, IT for shift planning has become a central part of the modern company’s tools for delivering scheduled production on time.
 It requires the company to have the right number of human resources, with the right qualifications, at the right time.
 A number of basic features must be available in the advanced shift planning IT, e.g. (i) it must be easy to create a plan, (ii) working time rules and laws are complied with and (iii) the budget is complied with.
-These are expected requirements today.
+Today, these are expected features.

 In the new generation of shift planning two aspects are particularly in demand – (i) communication between employees and (ii) generation of business-critical data for decision support and optimization.